nextpyp/pyp/docs/guide/milopyp.rst

 * Open a browser and visit the url as displayed above, for example: http://localhost:57534/

 * Under **Embeddings**, click on ``image_embedding`` to visualize the results.
 Clicking on a point in the cloud will show the associated image in the bottom panel.
-You can also select a cluster of points using the left side bar (the correspoinding image gallery will be shown at the bottom of the page)
+You can also select a cluster of points using the left side bar (the corresponding image gallery will be shown at the bottom of the page)

 * Select the points or clusters of interest using the **Select** tool